 It is worth including videos on the landing pages of the website for every business.
 Landing pages help you collect email addresses of your clients, increase the number of subscribers, and boost SEO via keywords.
 It is also a sort of hub where you can lead customers to social media pages, CTV channels and so on.
 Placing video content helps to increase time spent on the website significantly, tell people more about your product/service, as well as increase traffic to your e-commerce landing page.

 You can’t create a video campaign just once if you want to be successful, and the next step is to replicate your success and/or learn from your failings.
 Analyze, assess, and process as much as you can from your campaign to make the next one you run even more effective.
+For example, video dubbing is crucial for campaigns with global reach as it enables greater accessibility and engagement by overcoming language barriers and making the content more relatable to a wider audience.

 You should also be continuously looking out for new technologies you can implement to boost your campaigns, and for new trends that you can take advantage of for the same purpose.
 Some of these include: